nehalban/Version-Control-System/README.md

 ### Linked List (LinkedList)
 Each bucket of the hashmap uses a singly linked list.
 This handles collisions when different version IDs hash to the same index in the hashmap.

-### HashMap (Hashmap, Dict)
+### HashMaps (Hashmap, Dict)
-Provides O(1) average-time lookup for versions by their ID and for files by their filename.
-Allows efficient storage and retrieval of TreeNode pointers based on their unique version IDs.
+Allow efficient storage and retrieval of data in key-value pairs.
+For collision resolution, they contain custom hashing functions.
 * `Hashmap` maps `version_id` → `TreeNode*`.
 It is implemented as a vector of linked lists storing TreeNode*.
+It is crucial for fast ROLLBACK.
 * `Dict` maps `filename` → `File*`.
 It is implemented as a vector of vectors storing File*.

 ### Heap (Heap)